-49. (1) Where an agreement relates to the building of a home and other matters, this Part applies to it only in so far as it relates to the building of that home.
+48. (1) Where a contract relates to the building of a home and other matters, this Part applies only in so far as it relates to the building of that home.

-(2) The agreement between a homebuilder or a developer and a housing consumer for the construction or sale of a home is deemed to include warranties that-
+(2) The contract between a homebuilder or a developer and a housing consumer for 25 the construction or sale of a home is deemed to include warranties that-

-- (a) the homebuilder or the developer or both is registered in terms of this Act; - (b) the home is enrolled in terms of this Act; - (c) the home, depending on whether it has been constructed or is to be constructed- - (i) is or must be constructed in a workmanlike manner; - (ii) is must be fit for habitation; and - (iii) is or must be constructed in accordance with- - (aa) the Technical Requirements to the extent applicable to the home at the date of enrolment of the home in terms of this Act; and - (bb) the terms, plans and specifications of the contract concluded with the housing consumer as contemplated in subsection (1); - (d) the homebuilder or the developer, as the case may be, must subject to the limitations and exclusions contemplated in section 42, at his or her own cost and on demand by the housing consumer-
+- (a) the homebuilder or the developer or both are registered in terms of this Act; - (b) the home is enrolled in terms of this Act; - (c) the home, depending on whether it has been constructed or is to be constructed- 30 - (i) is or must be constructed in a workmanlike manner; - (ii) is or must be fit for habitation; and - (iii) is or must be constructed in accordance with- - (aa) the Technical Requirements to the extent applicable to the home at the date of enrolment of the home in terms of this Act; and 35 - (bb) the terms, plans and specifications of the contract concluded with the housing consumer as contemplated in subsection (1);

+(d) the homebuilder or the developer, as the case may be, must subject to the limitations and exclusions contemplated in section 41, at his or her own cost and on demand by the housing consumer-

-- (i) rectify major structural defects in the home caused by the non-compliance with the Technical Requirements and occurring within a period which must be set out in the contract and which may not be less than five years as from the date determined in accordance with section 42; - (ii) rectify non-compliance with or deviation from the terms, plans and specifications of the contract or any deficiency related to design, workmanship or material occurring within a period which must be set out in the contract and which may not be less than three months as from the date on which the final inspection of a home was conducted by the inspector appointed in terms of this Act; - (iii) repair roof leaks attributable to workmanship, design or materials occurring within a period which shall be set out in the contract and which may not be less than 24 months as from the date determined in accordance with section 42, and notified to the homebuilder by the housing consumer within that period.
+- (i) rectify major structural defects in the home caused by the noncompliance with the Technical Requirements and occurring within a period which must be set out in the contract, which period may not be less than five years as from the date determined in accordance with section 40(1), (6), (7) or (8), as the case may be; - (ii) rectify non-compliance with or deviation from the terms, plans and specifications of the contract or any deficiency related to design, workmanship or material occurring within a period which must be set out in the contract, which period may not be less than 90 days from the date on which the final inspection of a home was conducted by the inspector 50 appointed in terms of this Act;

+(iii) repair roof leaks attributable to workmanship, design or materials occurring within a period which shall be set out in the contract, which period may not be less than 24 months as from the date determined in accordance with section 40(2), (6), (7) or (8), as the case may be.

-(3) Where the housing consumer has already moved into a home in relation to which a major structural defect is identified, and has to vacate that home and relocate to other suitable accommodation due to a rectification as contemplated in this section-
+(3) Where the housing consumer has already moved into a home in relation to which 5 a major structural defect is identified, and has to vacate that home and relocate to other suitable accommodation due to a rectification as contemplated in this section-

-(a) the homebuilder or developer, as the case may be, is liable; or

-(b) in the case where the homebuilder and the developer are involved, both are jointly and severally liable for the reasonable cost of that relocation and accommodation.
+- (a) the homebuilder or developer, as the case may be, is liable; or - (b) in the case where the homebuilder and the developer are involved, both are jointly and severally liable, 10 for the reasonable cost of that relocation and accommodation.